Home Archives Launch of Community Reparations Work in Djéréhouyé

 0

-Women of Djéréhouyé participating in the work
+Women of Djéréhouyé participating in the work.

-This ceremony for the laying of the foundation stone for the rehabilitation of infrastructure identified by the communities themselves was presided over by the First Rapporteur of HCRRUN, Mr. Evalo, and was attended by local authorities and beneficiary populations.
+The foundation stone-laying ceremony for the rehabilitation and construction of infrastructure identified by the communities themselves was presided over by the First Rapporteur of HCRRUN, Mr. Evalo, and attended by local authorities and members of the beneficiary communities.

-Workers and laborers all from the communities living in Djéréhouyé
+Workers and laborers, all from the communities living in Djéréhouyé.

-It should be recalled that the construction of this unifying infrastructure responds to Recommendation No. 54 of the CVJR, which states: “The CVJR recommends that community and collective reparations be prioritized in cases of intercommunity conflicts and population displacements.
+“The CVJR recommends that community and collective reparations be prioritized in cases of intercommunity conflicts and population displacement.
 These reparations, which may take the form of public utility works or development projects, must be distinguished from ordinary State projects.
-Furthermore, the CVJR recommends that particular attention be given to land issues, traditional chieftaincy, and abuses of authority, which are often at the root of these intercommunity conflicts.
-Finally, the CVJR recommends that, where conditions permit, traditional reconciliation or mediation actions be undertaken to restore cohesion between social groups in conflict.”
+Furthermore, the CVJR recommends that particular attention be paid to land issues, traditional chieftaincy, and abuses of authority, which are often at the root of these intercommunity conflicts.
+Finally, the CVJR recommends that, where conditions permit, traditional reconciliation or mediation initiatives be undertaken to restore cohesion between social groups in conflict.”